Partho4122/Computer-Graphics-Project/README.md

 # Computer-Graphics-Project
-A basic CG project which showing city view 📌Introduction: This file contains a basic computer graphics project for 3rd-4th year CSE students.
+A basic CG project that shows a city view 📌Introduction:
+This file contains an introductory computer graphics project for 3rd-4th year CSE students.

+📌 Installation:
-📌 Installation: main.exe is the exicution file main.cpp is the code file
+main.exe is the execution file main.cpp is the code file